 - Other items include, A dummy load for testing, a power supply, and an antenna for when you are ready for the air.
 Please help keep the finite airwaves clear of testing and un-needed traffic, use a dummy load during all your initial tests, and any future tweaks you may need to do.

 - The Pi-Star Image for the SD card

 These 7 items will give you:

-- Ability of up to 4 different digital modes, P25, DMR, D-Star, Yaesu Fusion, with on the fly PTT access.
+- Ability of up to 5 different digital modes, P25, DMR, D-Star, Yaesu Fusion, NXDN, along with some cross-mode capabilities with on the fly PTT access.
 Meaning, just key up your radio and it handles the rest.

 - A web interface that can be accessed from a smart phone or computer to control the node remotely with real-time activity.

 - A “high-powered” hotspot or repeater.
 Please expect other to use your node, sharing is caring!

 The layout will look something similar to this, excluding the Arduino (courtesy of f5uii.net)

 - Burn the image to the SD: Download and burn the Pi-star image to the SD card.
 On windows I use Etcher.
 Its the simplest and easiest burning tool I have found to date.
 If you don’t have windows, or have never burned an image to an SD card before, there are many tutorials online